lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-The first step for an end entity in dealing with PKI management entities is to request information about the PKI functions supported and to securely acquire a copy of the relevant root CA public key(s).
+The first step for an end entity in dealing with PKI management entities is to request information about the PKI functions supported and to securely acquire a copy of the relevant trusted CA public key(s).

 ## Initial Registration/Certification